How to measure if a new fridge freezer will fit

 Can you get it in the house?

 Fridge freezers are the giants of kitchen appliances – and they’re even bulkier when wrapped in packaging.
 This can get you into difficulties when manoeuvring the appliance into your kitchen.
 The last thing you want is your new fridge stranded in the hall because it’s too tall or wide to fit through the doorway.

 It’s a good idea to measure any doorways, hallways and corners that you’ll need to get your fridge through when it’s being delivered.

-Tip: Temporarily taking off door handles give you a bit more wiggle room and can make things a lot easier.
+Tip: Temporarily taking off door handles give you a bit more wriggle room and can make things a lot easier.

-Your new fridge is in and it has plenty of room to stock up on tasty food – but you can’t use all of the space because the door can’t be fully opened.
+Your new fridge is in and it has plenty of room to stock up on tasty food – but you can’t use all of the space because the door won’t open properly.

 Many fridge freezers need their doors to be open 90 degrees or more so you can access the drawers and compartments properly.
-Make sure the doors won’t hit cupboards, counters or other appliances when you’re measuring for yours.
+When you’re measuring up, make sure the doors won’t hit cupboards, counters or other appliances when open.

 Tip: Allow around 5cm of extra space so the hinge can work properly and you can protect your wall from the door.

 Is there room for ventilation?

 Did you know that if you push your fridge against a back wall it could actually end up using more energy?